 It is common for people to get the terms assessed value vs market value confused when they are related to real estate valuations.
 Most people know that the two terms are similar, and can be used interchangeably, but you may still have questions.
 Understanding how the terms are different from each other is how you can make the most out of every property value, sale, and taxes.

-If you have additional questions about what is assessed value versus market value, call the offices of Jeff Barchi to talk to a professional REALTOR® or team member.
+If you have additional questions about what is assessed value versus market value, call the offices of Jeff Barchi to talk to a professional real estate agent in Powderhorn Ranch.